TomasTillmann/design-patterns-notes/notes.md

 * too many states - too many transition methods
   * can be saved by baseState iterlayer between IState and concrete states

+## Relations
+* strategy
+  * both change the behaviour of object at runtime
+  * strategies are independent of each other, but states know about each other (eg they can change from their state to another)

+* bridge, strategy, adapter
+  * they all delegate work to someone else
+  * but different intents

 # Strategy
 * abstract algorithm seperated from concrete implementation